 The Real Work Begins

-Intern working on live client project in a tech office
+An intern working on a live client project in a tech office, symbolizing practical experience.

 Our internship programs at Gurkha Technology aren’t about fetching coffee or sitting through webinars.
 Interns work on actual client projects—with all the pressure, ambiguity, and accountability that comes with that.